 Your first step is to figure out where you want to place your patio and exactly how large you want it to be.
 We had this perfect area next to our shed where grass never grew, and we knew if we put a patio there it would make this corner of our yard usable again.

-Place the stakes at each corner, then tie the string to the stakes to create an outline.
+Place a stake at each corner, then tie the string to the stakes to create an outline.
 Use the line level to make sure the strings are placed evenly.

-Once you’ve framed out all four sides (or, in my case, just two since I was using the fence and shed as the other two sides), add a line of string going diagonally across both sets of corners.
+Once you’ve framed out all four sides, add a line of string going diagonally across both sets of corners.
 This will help you level out the middle of the patio (I’ll detail that in a second).

-Once you have the space marked off, you’re ready for the hard part: digging.
+Once you have the patio space marked off, you’re ready for the hard part: digging.

-To determine how deep you need to dig, take the height of your pavers (ours are 2″), and add 1-2 inches for sand PLUS about 3 inches of paver base.
+To determine the depth, take the height of your pavers (ours are 2″), and add 1-2 inches for sand PLUS about 3 inches of paver base (a mixture of crushed rock that is used to improve drainage).
+Then, get to digging!

-Here’s a quick note: depending on the area you live in and how much use your patio will get, you may be able to skip the paver base.
-I absolutely do not recommend this if you’re doing a full paver patio, if you live in an area that gets hard freezes regularly, or if this will be the main patio in your yard and therefore see a ton of traffic.
+Here’s a quick note: You’ll note I skipped adding paver base.
+Depending on the area you live in and how much use your patio will get, you may be able to skip it as well.
+I absolutely do not recommend this if you’re doing a full paver patio (so, no pavers), if you live in an area that gets hard freezes regularly, or if this will be the main patio in your yard and therefore see a ton of traffic.
 BUT, since our area almost never freezes, our soil drains really well, and this patio will only see light use, we felt good about doing the sand only.
-My dad has done a ton of landscaping projects like this over the years, and he gave me the advice to skip it, so I’ll just blame him if it falls apart.

 The digging is definitely the most back-breaking part of the entire process, and you’ll want to quit at least a hundred times.
 Just put on a good podcast, tune out the world, and keep on digging.

 You may notice that we hadn’t placed the string yet in the above photo.
-We didn’t want to work around it (I’m clumsy and kept kicking it), so we dug out the main area, then laid it to get the edges and determine the spots where we needed to dig deeper.
+We didn’t want to work around it (I’m clumsy and kept kicking it), so we dug out the main area, then added the string to get the edges and determine the spots where we needed to dig deeper.
 This is a perfectly fine order to work in too, if you find that easier!

 Here’s a quick rundown of how you’ll use the string border you’ve put up: